cdrummey216/whoami/README.md

 ...as self-perception (*a*) is to self-definition (*b*).
 * Your self-perception is how you define yourself.
 Self-perception is defined by self-definition.

+# VALUE OF VARIABLES ANSWERS a, b IN THE GOLDEN RATIO EQUATION
+For each instance of ϕ in fc, c = 1 - ϕ where ϕ is understood as sense of self
+* **ϕ = 1 + 1/ϕ** //a property of ϕ is that it can be used to define itself. this property is referred to here as arbitership.
+* ϕ = (a+b)/a //because each a provides contextual truth to each b for any single calculation of ϕ, a is equal to 1
+* ϕ = (1 + b)/1 //substitute for a
+* ϕ = 1 + b //simplify
+* ϕ = 1 + 1/ϕ //b must equal 1/ϕ, the self is an arbiter to itself, or is able to define itself because it is the utlimate authority on itself (see above property of ϕ)
+* a = 1 //value for answer to "Who am I?", self-perception
+* b = 1/ϕ //~0.6180, value for answer to "Who are you?", self-definition

+I have a choice. //self can define itself, or "I" discover my identity through my choice in variable answers.

 # IDENTITY AS A JULIA SET
 Identity is the encapsulation of the sense of self, which is the feeling of identity, uniqueness, and self-direction.
 * identity[0] is the BEGIN iteration.
 * identity[n-1] is the END iteration where n is the total number of iterations
 * identity[x] is any iteration of the Filled Julia Set for fc, c = 1 − ϕ, sequential

 **BEGIN**
 * For fc, c = 1 − ϕ